 This is the area most neglected but is very near to my heart.
 “Life happens” and a serious financial setback at a late stage of your career not only ruins your day, but it can ruin many days in the future.
 Many articles on preparing for retirement will ignore this aspect, but I put it near the top of the list in planning.
 I have found that if you start with identifying common risks that can occur, you can alleviate a lot of pain and aggravation if and when something actually does happen.
 By addressing the possibility of a risk, you can find potential solutions in a calm and rational manner.
 Trying to accomplish this after an event has occurred is nearly impossible; the damage has already been done.

+Now that you know the options, what is the best way to save for retirement?
 Nothing we’ve discussed on ways to save for retirement in this article is rocket science.
 The issue is more about action first and then discipline to carry out your plan to meet goals.
 Now might be your time to take some action and improve your peace-of-mind as you plan for retirement.